Rescheduled: Benjamin Donn Map Study Day (Bideford Branch)

 Jointly organised with the Arts Society and the Devon Rural Archive (DRA), the event will be held at the newly refurbished Torrington Town Hall.
 Lunch, tea and coffee will be provided.

-Booking opened on 1st November 2019.
+Booking for the original event opened on 1st November 2019.
 Places were strictly limited to 60 and the event remains fully booked.
 Please contact the Registrar if you would like to be added to a waiting list.

 10.30 am – Registration and coffee